-1. The entire site shall be approved under these Regulations.

-- 2. The Planning Board's required improvements set forth in the Notice of Action shall be constructed and installed for each phase.
+- 1. The entire site shall be approved under these Regulations. - 2.
+The Planning Board's required improvements set forth in the Notice of Action shall be constructed and installed for each phase.
 The plan for phasing shall be submitted to the Board and approved as part of the Notice of Action on the site plan approval. - 3.
 The Applicant shall provide a phasing and construction schedule that shall become part of the approval.
-If unable to construct within one (1) year of the approved construction schedule for Phase 2 and within one (1) year of all other dates for subsequent phases, then the Applicant shall resubmit the site plan to the Board.
-The Board shall then review the originally approved site plan against changes that have since occurred in the Town of Canterbury.
-The Board may modify or condition the original approval in order to address the current situation. - 4.
+If unable to construct within one (1) year of the approved construction schedule for Phase 2 and within one (1) year of all other dates for subsequent phases, then the Applicant shall resubmit the site plan to the Board. - 4.
+The Board may grant an extension for not more than two years.
+In doing so, the Board shall then review the originally approved site plan against changes that have since occurred in the Town of Canterbury.
+The Board may modify or condition the original approval in order to address the current situation. - 5.
 In the event of any change after Phase 1 in the approved development, including changes in phases and construction schedules, the Applicant shall notify the Board in writing of such change.
 The Board shall determine whether the proposed change is an immaterial change or a material change.
 If the Board determines that the change is an immaterial change, then the Board may review the proposed change.
 All material changes shall require notice and a public hearing.
 In the event of approval of any change, the Applicant shall be required to submit a revised site plan to the Board.